memgraph/docs/cypher-manual/connecting-nodes.md

 ### Retrieving relationship types

-The built-in function `type()` can be used to return the type of a relationship.
+The built-in function `type()` can be used to return the type of a relationship:

 ```cypher
 CREATE (p1:Person { name: 'Harry' }), (p2:Person { name: 'Anna' })